rediacc/www/src/content/docs/en/legacy-database-scaling.md

 ## The Problem

-The company's services in the cloud environment were **struggling to respond**.
+The organization's services in the cloud environment were **struggling to respond**.
 As a solution, the software team:
 * Performed **horizontal scaling with Kubernetes** and **increased the number of servers 10 times**
 * However, performance improved **only 2 times**